 Chemical leak that sickened 52 in China nearly cleaned up

-BEIJING (AP) — Authorities say a chemical leak that sickened 52 people this week has nearly been cleaned up at a wharf in eastern China.
+BEIJING (AP) — A chemical leak that sickened 52 people this week has nearly been cleaned up at a wharf in eastern China, authorities said Friday.

 The province's Department of Environmental Protection said the victims displayed symptoms including dizziness, nausea, vomiting and throat discomfort.
-Ten people remained in the hospital under observation.
+Ten people remained hospitalized under observation.

 Industrial accidents occur frequently in China, where industry and manufacturing are key drivers of the economy.